nus-cs2103-AY2021S2/ip/README.md

 # Yoda

 ## Personal Assistant Chatbot
-This is a Personal Assistant Chatbot that helps to keep track of different types of tasks such as ToDos, Deadlines and Events.
+A Personal Assistant Chatbot that helps to keep track of different types of tasks such as ToDos, Deadlines and Events.

 ## Ui
 ![UI](docs/Ui.png)